Lemmings is PSPACE-complete: Abstract

 Lemmings is a computer puzzle game developed by DMA Design and published by Psygnosis in 1991, in which the player has to guide a tribe of lemming creatures to safety through a hazardous landscape, by assigning them specific skills that modify their behavior in different ways.
 In this paper we study the optimization problem of saving the highest number of lemmings in a given landscape with a given number of available skills.

-We prove that, if the number of Builder skills is bounded by a polynomial in the size of the landscape, then the maximization problem belongs to \NPO.
-We also show that, with no such restriction, the game is \PSPACE-complete, even if there is only one lemming to save.
+We prove that the game is \PSPACE-complete, even if there is only one lemming to save, and only Builder and Basher skills are available.
 We thereby settle an open problem posed by Cormode in 2004, and again by Fori\v sek in 2010.
+However we also prove that, if we restrict the game to levels in which the available Builder skills are only polynomially many (and there is any number of other skills), then the game is solvable in {\NP}\@.
+Similarly, if the available Basher, Miner, and Digger skills are polynomially many, the game is solvable in \NP.

-Furthermore, we show that saving the maximum number of lemmings is \APX-hard, even when only Climber skills are available.
-This contrasts with the membership in \PO of the same optimization problem restricted to landscapes with no \qq{deadly areas} (such as water or traps) and only Climber and Floater skills, as previously established by Cormode.
+Furthermore, we show that saving the maximum number of lemmings is \APX-hard, even when only one type of skill is available, whatever this skill is.
+This contrasts with the membership in \P of the decision problem restricted to levels with no ``deadly areas'' (such as water or traps) and only Climber and Floater skills, as previously established by Cormode.